jaovitm/RickAndMortyDB/README.md

 # RickAndMortyDB
-Um site com a descrição de todos os personagens da serie "Rick and Morty" https://jaovitm.github.io/RickAndMortyDB/index.html
+A Database with all characters from "Rick and Morty" https://jaovitm.github.io/RickAndMortyDB/index.html